vananhnt/Vtse-VerificationTool/README.md

 ### Prerequisites

-In Windows, tools are put in "solvers" folder
+- In Windows, tools are already put in "solvers" folder, no installation required
-In Linux, install mathsat, Z3 and Redlog using terminal
+- In Linux, install mathsat, Z3 and Redlog using terminal

 ### Installing